 Love Actually, explores the ups and downs of relationships in the weeks building up to Christmas.
 Boyfriends and girlfriends, husbands and wives, fathers and sons and rock stars and managers all combine to make Love Actually not just one story but ten very different ones.
 Because if you look hard enough you will find that love actually is all around.

 Die Hard, On Christmas Eve, New York cop John McClane is visiting his estranged wife Holly in Los Angeles, where she works.
-They are attending a party at Holly’s high-rise office block when terrorists, led by the suave Hans Gruber break in, taking everyone hostage.
-McClane manages to evade capture, however, and sets out to rescue his wife and the other prisoners.
-It is not long before he is running barefoot over shattered glass in a sweaty vest, muttering ‘Yippy kay aye’ as he dispatches the baddies with bullets and a certain earthy wit.
+They are attending a party at Holly’s high-rise office block when terrorists, led by the suave Hans Gruber break-in, taking everyone hostage.
+McClane manages to evade capture, however and sets out to rescue his wife and the other prisoners.
+It is not long before he is running barefoot over the shattered glass in a sweaty vest, muttering ‘Yippy kay aye’ as he dispatches the baddies with bullets and a certain earthy wit.

 Notting Hill, Anna Scott is the world’s most famous movie star, whilst divorcee William Thacker owns an ailing travel bookstore in his local neighbourhood of Notting Hill.
 One day Anna buys a book from William’s shop and later collides messily with him on a street corner.
 She accompanies him home to clean herself up, and from there springs an unlikely romance.
 However, the path of true love is littered with obstacles, not least the media, the adoring fans and the differences in their lifestyles.